apache/beam/website/www/site/content/en/documentation/sdks/yaml-udf.md

 (similar to what is done with side outputs in other SDKs).
-While this can be done with a set of `Filter` operations, if every element has a single destination it can be more natural to use a `Partition` transform instead which send every element to a unique output.
+While this can be done with a set of `Filter` operations, if every element has a single destination it can be more natural to use a `Partition` transform instead which sends every element to a unique output.
 For example, this will send all elements where `col1` is equal to `"a"` to the output `Partition.a`.